godfreybwaira/shani-ob/README.md

 **Explanation:**

 This `div.container` watches for an element with id `profile` when it is clicked.
-You can ommit `watch-on` attribute to watch for an element as soon as it is created.
+You can omit `watch-on` attribute to watch for an element as soon as it is created.

 ### 1.10 `watch-on`

 **Description:**

 `watch-on` attribute is used to define watching events fired by element or status codes returned by server.
 It is used along side with `shani-watch` attribute.

 Some built-in events have direct meaning, such as: